 Venice Biennale 2026

-Pavilion of Finland will present Jenna Sutela’s exhibition Aeolian Suite at the 61st International Art Exhibition – La Biennale di Venezia.
+Pavilion of Finland presents Jenna Sutela’s exhibition Aeolian Suite at the 61st International Art Exhibition – La Biennale di Venezia.
 The exhibition is curated by Stefanie Hessler and commissioned by Frame.
 The Biennale takes place 9 May – 22 November, 2026.

-Marking its 70th Anniversary, Pavilion of Finland will present Jenna Sutela‘s exhibition Aeolian Suite at the 61st International Art Exhibition – La Biennale di Venezia.
-The exhibition is curated by Stefanie Hessler,
+To mark the 70th anniversary of the Pavilion of Finland, commissioner Frame Contemporary Art Finland presents Aeolian Suite by Jenna Sutela, premiering at the 61st International Art Exhibition – La Biennale di Venezia.
+The exhibition is curated by Stefanie Hessler, Director of Swiss Institute in New York.

 Photo: Hertta Kiiski, courtesy of Frame Contemporary Art Finland